 ANCHORED STONE OR MASONRY VENEER.
 Stone or masonry veneer secured with approved mechanical fasteners to an approved backing.

 ANCHORS.
 See "Supports."

 ANODELESS RISER.
 A transition assembly in which plastic piping is installed and terminated above ground outside of a building.

 ANTISIPHON.
 A term applied to valves or mechanical devices that eliminate siphonage.

 APPLIANCE.
 A device or apparatus that is manufactured and designed to utilize energy and for which this code provides specific requirements.

-APPROVED.
+Approved (Chapter 24 Fuel gas).
 Refers to approval by the building official as the result of review, investigation, inspection and testing in accordance with the provisions of this code.